WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/09-contributor-day.md

 #### Test a Gutenberg PR with Playground in the browser

-You don't need a local development environment to test Gutenberg PRs—use Playground to do it directly in the browser.
+You don’t need a local development environment to test Gutenberg PRs—use Playground to do it directly in the browser.

-1. Copy the ID of the PR you'd like to test (pick one from the [list of open Pull Requests](https://github.com/WordPress/gutenberg/pulls)).
+1. Copy the ID of the PR you’d like to test (pick one from the [list of open Pull Requests](https://github.com/WordPress/gutenberg/pulls)).
-2. Open Playground's [Gutenberg PR Previewer](https://playground.wordpress.net/gutenberg.html), and paste the ID you copied.
+2. Open Playground’s [Gutenberg PR Previewer](https://playground.wordpress.net/gutenberg.html) and paste the ID you copied.
-3. Once you click **Go**, Playground will verify the PR is valid, and open a new tab with the relevant PR, allowing you to review the proposed changes.
+3. Once you click **Go**, Playground will verify the PR is valid and open a new tab with the relevant PR, allowing you to review the proposed changes.

 ## Translate WordPress Plugins with Playground in the browser

 You can translate supported WordPress Plugins by loading the plugin you want to translate and use Inline Translation.
 If the plugin developers have added the option, you'll find the **Translate Live** link on the top right toolbar of the translation view.
-You can read more about this exciting new option on [this Polyglots' blog post](https://make.wordpress.org/polyglots/2023/05/08/translate-live-updates-to-the-translation-playground/).
+You can read more about this exciting new option on [this Polyglots blog post](https://make.wordpress.org/polyglots/2023/05/08/translate-live-updates-to-the-translation-playground/).

 ## Get help and contribute to WordPress Playground

 Have a question or an idea for a new feature?
 Found a bug?
-Something's not working as expected?
-We're here to help:
+Something’s not working as expected?
+We’re here to help:

--   During Contributor Day, you can reach out to us at the **Playground table**.
+-   During Contributor Day, you can reach us at the **Playground table**.
--   Open an issue on the [WordPress Playground GitHub repository](https://github.com/WordPress/wordpress-playground).
+-   Open an issue on the [WordPress Playground GitHub repository](https://github.com/WordPress/wordpress-playground/issues/new).
+If your focus is the VS Code extension, NPM package, or the plugins, open an issue on the [Plaground Tools repository](https://github.com/WordPress/playground-tools/issues/new).
 -   Share your feedback on the [**#meta-playground** Slack channel](https://wordpress.slack.com/archives/C04EWKGDJ0K).